Competitive Data-Structure Dynamization: Concluding remarks

 \subsection{Variations on the model}

 \paragraph{Tombstones deleted during major compactions.} Times when the cover $\out_t$ has just one component (containing all inserted items) are called \emph{full merges} or~\emph{major compactions}.
 At these times, LSM systems delete all tombstone items (even non-redundant tombstones).
-Our problems as defined don't model this.
-E.g., for the general model, it violates suffix monotonicity.\footnote {However, with a slight modification to the proof of Theorem~\ref{thm: k-component general}, one may be able to show that the algorithm in Figure~\ref{fig: k-component general} remains $k$-competitive in this setting.}
+Our definition of LSM $k$-Component Dynamization does not capture this, but our definition of General $k$-Component Dynamization does, so the algorithm $\mysf B_k$ in Figure~\ref{fig: k-component general} is $k$-competitive in this case.

 \paragraph{Monolithic builds.} Our model underestimates query costs because it assumes that new components can be built in response to each \dsop{query}, before responding to the \dsop{query}.
 In reality, builds take time.
 Can this be modelled cleanly, perhaps via a problem that constrains the build cost at each time $t$ (and $\wt(\inp_t)$) to be at most 1, with the objective of minimizing the total query cost?